Jovan Lučić

-Jovan Lučić (born 26 May 1987) is a football goalkeeper, holding both Canadian and Serbian citizenship, who plays for Budućnost Dobanovci in the Serbian First League.
+Jovan Lučić (born 26 May 1987) is a football goalkeeper, holding both Canadian and Serbian citizenship, who plays for Budućnost Dobanovci.

 Career

 Born in Vancouver, he played with the Serbian White Eagles in Vancouver.

-During the second half of the 2013–14 season he played with FK Gorni Lisiče in the Macedonian First League.
+During the second half of the 2013–14 season he played with Gorno Lisiče in the Macedonian First League.

 In summer 2014 he joined Serbian SuperLiga side FK Rad, and during the winter break of the 2014–15 season he was loaned to FK Hajduk Beograd.